pinebit/logboy/README.md

 # OBRY

-A microservice enabling Smart Contract events observability.
+A microservice for Smart Contract events observability & analytics.